 The first and most obvious benefit of church giving software is giving people access to a digital giving platform.
 Studies show that 60% of church givers are willing to do so digitally.
 As this trend increases, not having a digital platform might be doing people a disservice.

 The essence of church ministry is serving people.
 Doing this through an online channel should be a priority for most ministries, especially where digital transformation is strong.

-2. Tablets are inexpensive and mobile.
+2. Tablets are inexpensive and mobile

 Putting up a credit card donation kiosk might seem painful and costly, but it’s not as expensive as most think.
 A tablet could go for around $150-200 nowadays, much cheaper than most expenses a church would pay for.
 The beauty of this setup is the one-time cost, while its service is usable for a long period.

 Moreover, rising incidences of online giving point to a mass shifting to the digital giving platform.
-So, a giving kiosk is a good investment.
+So, a giving kiosk for churches is a good investment.
 Doing so will help the church or nonprofit gain back their finances invested in this endeavor.